More Trouble in Store? The Two-Year Extension to Embryo and Gamete Storage Limits

 Progress Educational Trust

-Event to be held online, via Zoom Video Webinars
+Event being held online this afternoon, via Zoom Video Webinars

 9 July 2020 5pm-6pm

-A free-to-attend online event being held this coming Thursday (9 July 2020), from 5pm-6pm.
-To attend/participate via the web, please register here.
+A free-to-attend online event being held this afternoon (Thursday 9 July 2020), from 5pm-6pm.
+To attend/participate via the web, please register here now.

 This Progress Educational Trust (PET) event will discuss and clarify a change to UK law - introduced to address problems caused by the coronavirus/COVID-19 pandemic - which comes into force in July 2020, and grants a temporary extension to the 10-year legal limit on the storage of eggs, sperm and embryos.